benyrfg/plg_task_kickmanagearticle/README.md

 Typical Use Case:
 Consider a scenario where you have events, and there's a need to automatically relocate past events from the "Future Events" category to the "Past Events" category.

-This plugin is modification of the original plugin (https://github.com/Kicktemp/plg_task_kickmanagearticle) from Kicktemp.

 ### How it works

 You can set